Adi-Vat/Adi-Vat/README.md

 # Hello
 EEE/CSE student.
 I make things from scratch to understand how they work.
 No tutorials when exploring a subject for fun (particulary in [Excursions](https://github.com/Adi-Vat/Excursions/tree/main)) to maintain curiosity and obsession :)
-Each project starts with a question.
+Each project starts with a question; mainly hardware/physics adjacent.
-Mainly hardware/physics adjacent projects.
 I also work on Team Bath Heart as the head of the VR development subteam.

 | C | C# | Python | Arduino C++ |